-Statement by the Health Professions and Nursing Education Coalition on FY 2021 Appropriations for the Department of Health and Human Services Submitted for the Record to the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies - March 23, 2020
+Statement by the Health Professions and Nursing Education Coalition on FY 2022 Appropriations Submitted for the Record to the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies - May 19, 2021

-The Health Professions and Nursing Education Coalition (HPNEC) is an alliance of 80 national organizations representing schools, students, health professionals, and communities dedicated to ensuring that the health care workforce is trained to meet the needs of our diverse population.
+The Health Professions and Nursing Education Coalition (HPNEC) is an alliance of over 90 national organizations representing schools, students, health professionals, and communities dedicated to ensuring that the health care workforce is trained to meet the needs of our diverse population.
 Together, the members of HPNEC advocate for adequate and continued support for the health professions and nursing workforce development programs authorized under Titles VII and VIII of the Public Health Service Act and administered by the Health Resources and Services Administration (HRSA).
-For fiscal year (FY) 2021, HPNEC encourages the subcommittee to adopt at least \$790 million for HRSA Titles VII and VIII programs.
+For fiscal year (FY) 2022, HPNEC encourages the subcommittee to adopt at least \$1.51 billion for HRSA Titles VII and VIII programs.